Ralphie the 'demon' French bulldog has been adopted again — hopefully for good

 Jason also owns another Frenchie, a Dachshund and a German shepherd.
 The latter two had biting problems before living with Jason, according to the SPCA.
 The shelter previously said a household with other pets would not be a good fit for Ralphie, but he was sent to a six-week training program and that has helped him overcome "his reactivity around other dogs," the shelter said.

-The Niagara SPCA said it believes Jason will provide Jason with structure and a proper outlet.
+The Niagara SPCA said it believes Jason will provide Ralphie with structure and a proper outlet.

 Ralphie was sent back to the shelter three times before being adopted by Jason.
 The first time, his owners took him to boarding and training classes, but the shelter said Ralphie insisted on being the boss of everyone.
 The second time, his new owners said he had a tendency to annoy their older dog and he was rehomed two weeks later.
 The third time, in February, a woman adopted Ralphie, but only kept him for two weeks when she realized he was more than she could handle, according to an SPCA post.